Dauphine-Digital-Economics/Class-Directory/Homework_4/Homework.md

 # II.
 Impact Market DAO proposal

- ### Title: PACT Donation Matching Program and PACT Reward System to Encourage Donations
+ ## Title: PACT Donation Matching Program and PACT Reward System to Encourage Donations
+### Short description
 **Overview:**
 impactMarket is a platform that enables individuals and communities to contribute to social impact projects around the world.
 PACT is impactMarket's native token that is used to reward donors, support UBI communities, and incentivize investors.
 While impactMarket has seen tremendous growth and success, there is still an opportunity to increase the utility and value of the PACT token.
 This proposal focuses on incentivizing donors to increase their donations and use their PACT tokens in a way that benefits impactMarket and the communities it serves.

 **Short description of the proposal:** This proposal aims to incentivize PACT donors to increase their donations by introducing ***(1) a donation matching program***.
 The program will match a portion of the donation made by the donor with PACT tokens, providing them with an opportunity to earn more PACT while supporting impactMarket's mission.
 At the same time, this proposal seeks to establish ***(2) a reward system for PACT token holders*** who donate to impactMarket, also encouraging increased donations and interaction with the DAO.
 By providing rewards and benefits to donors, we can create a sustainable and impactful community that supports impactMarket's mission.

-### The scope.
+### The scope - long description.

 #### Background:
 impactMarket is a Web3 platform dedicated to creating economic opportunities for underprivileged communities through the use of DeFi.
 The platform's goal is to leverage blockchain technology to provide access to financial services that would otherwise be unavailable to people living in poverty.